Frequently Asked Questions

 1: Isn't the RDNA a joke?

 No. It did start out as a semiserious protest against mandatory chapel attendance at Carleton College on the grounds that forcing someone to attend a religious service detracts from any spiritual experience they may gain.
-In a sense, it was partially a prank and would have been a catch-22 for the college administration: that if the druids were to gain recognition from the college the druids would denounce themselves to emphasize the absurdity of the mandate.
+In a sense, it was partially a prank and would have been a catch-22 for the college administration: that if the Druids were to gain recognition from the college the Druids would denounce themselves to emphasize the absurdity of the mandate.
 If they did not receive recognition, they would continue to claim religious discrimination.
-The important part is that the druids were finding real spiritual meaning in their new activities.
+The important part is that the Druids were finding real spiritual meaning in their new activities.

 2: What makes you Reformed?

 Reformed acknowledges the disconnect from the old ways.
-There is still a lot that academics and scholars still do not know about the ancient druids, and the same was true of the founders of Reformed Druidism.
+There is still a lot that academics and scholars still do not know about the ancient Druids, and the same was true of the founders of Reformed Druidism.
 They were also Reformed because they forbade animal, human, or blood sacrifice.
-We are also Reformed in that unlike the ancient druids, we're writing our knowledge down in books.
-The RDNA is also the first modern druid order to ordain women to the priesthood (Mary "Dannie" Hotz, 1965), and was the first druid order to be led by a woman (Marta Peck, Arch-Druid and Council Chairperson, 1968).
+We are also Reformed in that unlike the ancient Druids, we're writing our knowledge down in books.
+The RDNA is also the first modern Druid order to ordain women to the priesthood (Mary "Dannie" Hotz, 1965), and was the first Druid order to be led by a woman (Marta Peck, Arch-Druid and Council Chairperson, 1968).

-3: If druidry now is so different than ancient druidry, shouldn't you call it something else?
+3: If Druidry now is so different than ancient Druidry, shouldn't you call it something else?

 4: How do I join?